griffithlab/immuno_gcp_wdl_manuscript/RunningPipeline_README.md

   less secure.
 - `--ip-range YOUR_IP/32` — Restricts SSH access to a single IP address (your own).
-This is the more secure approach and is recommended if you are working from a fixed location such as an office or institutional network.
+This is the more secure approach and is recommended if you are working from a location with a fixed IP address such as an office or institutional network.

 To find your current public IP address: